revTendo/Website/README.md

 # Website
-And this is the official revTendo website.
+This is the official revTendo website.

 ## Credits
 Images: Somarix